swiftlang/repo-templates/README.md

 Devanshi: README template
 Harshita: CONTRIBUTING custom template
 Joe: editor
-Paris: repo-template README + lead and mentor - assist you all in each area
+Paris: repo-template README + CONTRIBUTORS.txt + lead and mentor - assist you all in each area
 Invite George B, Franz, and Honza to contribute for packages / libraries

 ## Org Level